Salient ImageNet: How to discover spurious features in Deep Learning?: A general framework for discovering Spurious Features

-To determine whether a neural feature $\feature$ is causal or spurious for class $i$, we conducted a crowd study using Mechanical Turk (MTurk).
+To determine whether a neural feature $\feature$ is core or spurious for class $i$, we conducted a crowd study using Mechanical Turk (MTurk).
 We show the MTurk workers two panels: One panel visualizes the feature $\feature$ and the other describes the class $\class$.
 To visualize $\feature$, we show the $5$ most activating images (with predicted class $\class$), their heatmaps highlighting the important pixels for $\feature$, and the feature attack visualizations \citep{Engstrom2019LearningPR}.
 For the class $\class$, we show the object names \citep{Miller95wordnet}, object supercategory (from \cite{tsipras2020imagenet}), object definition and the wikipedia links.
 We also show $3$ images of the object from the Imagenet validation set.
 We then ask the workers to determine whether the visual attribute is a part of the main object, some separate objects or the background.
-We also ask them to provide reasons for their answers and rate their confidence on a likert scale from $1$ to $5$.
+They were also required to provide reasons for their answers and rate their confidence on a likert scale from $1$ to $5$.
 The design for this study is shown in Figure \ref{fig:find_spurious_study} in Appendix \ref{sec:mturk_discover_appendix}.
 Each of these tasks (also called Human Intelligence Tasks or HITs) were evaluated by $5$ workers.
-The HITs for which the majority of workers selected either separate objects or background as their responses were deemed to be spurious and the ones with main object as the majority answer were deemed to be causal.
+The HITs for which the majority of workers selected either separate objects or background as their responses were deemed to be spurious and the ones with main object as the majority answer were deemed to be core.
+We note that our proposed approach might not be effective for discovering {\it non-spatial} spurious signals (such as gender/race) that are not visualizable using heatmaps/feature attacks.

 Because conducting a study for all $1000$ Imagenet classes can be expensive, we selected a smaller subset of $232$ classes (denoted by $\allclasses$) by taking a union of $50$ classes with the highest and $50$ with the lowest accuracy across multiple models (details in Appendix \ref{sec:select_classes_appendix}).
 For each class, we selected $5$ neural features with the highest feature importance values resulting in $232 \times 5 = 1160$ HITs.
 For $160$ HITs, workers deemed the feature to be spurious for the label.
-Thus, for each class $i \in \allclasses$, we obtain a set of causal and spurious neural features denoted by $\causal(\class)$ and $\spurious(\class)$, respectively.
+Thus, for each class $i \in \allclasses$, we obtain a set of core and spurious neural features denoted by $\causal(\class)$ and $\spurious(\class)$, respectively.